-In all these scenarios, an alternate URL comes in handy.
-This technique enables you to redirect your links to another domain name.
-What's more, alternate URLs can easily be used alongside the Pretty Links plugin, to create shortened, branded links for using both on and off your site.
+In each of these scenarios, an alternate base URL comes in handy by allowing you to redirect links to another domain name.
+Alternate base URLs can also be used alongside the Pretty Links plugin to create shortened, branded links you can use on and off your site.

-In this post, we’ll introduce alternate base URLs and discuss the reasons you may want to use them.
+In this post, we’ll go over what alternate base URLs are and discuss the reasons you may want to use them.
 We’ll then show you how to implement these URLs using Pretty Links.
 Let’s get started!

-There are many reasons you may want to use an alternate base URL, which we’ll look at more closely in a moment.
+As mentioned, there are many reasons you might want to use an alternate base URL, which we’ll look at more closely in a moment.
 However, a few examples include wanting to:

 - Use a different domain name on a temporary basis.